South Staffordshire Railway: LNWR control

 Towards the end of the 1850s the LNWR interests worked hard to make McClean's lease unworkable; the LNWR clearly wanted to acquire the line.
 In 1858 McClean and the company agreed to discontinue the lease arrangement, and this was formally agreed on 21 January 1858.
 Negotiations to agree the financial implications of the disengagement were extremely protracted, and McClean's lease terminated on 1 February 1860.
 He was compensated for the loss of profit for the residue of his lease; the sum was £110,099, which Boynton says, "made an already wealthy man stupendously rich".

 From that date the LNWR took over the lease.
 The Midland Railway had been a significant influence within the company from the outset, but now their involvement diminished.
 The LNWR lease was anticipated to be for 99 years.
 However, in common with many other railway leases, the advantages of outright control were compelling.
 Moreover the LNWR feared that the Midland Railway might get control of the line, establishing a significant presence in LNWR territory.
 The lease continued for a time, but arrangements were made to transfer the SSR company to LNWR ownership.
-The transfer was ratified by the LNWR (New Works and Additional Powers) Act of 15 July 1867.
+The transfer was ratified by the London and North Western Railway (New Works and Additional Powers) Act 1867 (30 & 31 Vict. c. cxliv) of 15 July 1867.

 The SSR network was now part of the LNWR, although there were running powers protections retained for the Midland Railway.
 This was a double edged sword, for it gave the LNWR, as owner of the SSR network, running powers over the Midland Railway into Burton.
 This was an attractive benefit, of which the LNWR intended to take full advantage.